 Praying Mantis Communicate Through Sounds

 Some praying mantis species are known for making sounds.
 Praying mantis have two sets of wings.
-The outer set, which is used for camouflage or to scare predators away and to protect the inner set, which is very fragile and made for flying (at least for the male).
+The outer set is used for camouflage or to scare predators away and to protect the inner set, which is very fragile and made for flying (at least for males).

 The mantis can make a sound by rubbing these inner wings set against the abdomen.
 This sound is meant to display threats.

 Sometimes when a praying mantis sees another praying mantis it can use these sounds to warn the other mantis to stay away.

 How do Praying Mantis Interact With Each Other?